-Cawarden was employed by Cassidy Group as Principal Contractor to undertake the enabling and demolition works at the ‘sprawling’ site.
+Cassidy Group employed Cawarden as the Principal Contractor to undertake the enabling and demolition works at the sprawling site.

 Engaging at an early stage, we carried out the pre-demolition asbestos surveys to the existing buildings and assisted in preparing various documentation for the discharge of planning conditions.

-Initial site operations included the removal of licensed and non-licensed asbestos and 250lm of underground duct contamination.
-An internal soft strip was completed across all buildings – including removal of plant work and M&E systems throughout.
+The initial site operations included the removal of licensed and non-licensed asbestos and 250lm of underground duct contamination.
+An internal soft strip was completed across all buildings, including the removal of plant work and M&E systems throughout.

-The site was home to a Grade II Listed furnace.
-Part of Sheffield’s historic past, the structure had to be protected throughout the works and would become a focal point of the new development.
+The site was home to a Grade II Listed furnace, which had to be protected throughout the works and would become a focal point of the new development.

-Due to the site being located on a major thoroughfare, it brought about several traffic management complexities.
+Due to the site’s location on a major thoroughfare, several traffic management complexities arose.
 As a result, night-time closures of the surrounding roadways were necessary to enable the structures to be safely demolished.
-Cawarden’s high-reach excavator spearheaded the project which demolished the main building reaching up to 6-storeys.
+Our high-reach excavator spearheaded the project, which demolished the main building reaching up to 6 storeys.

 Our methodical process to bring the building down ensured public safety and that noise, dust and vibration were kept to a minimum on this demanding inner-city site.

-Interested in learning more about our work on this project?
+Learn more about our work on this project